shashibheemanapally/Gravity_Simulation-Qwert/README.md

 # Gravity_Simulation-Qwert
 Gravity simulation project using Unity3D.
 Use unity3D engine to open the project.
-(OR) To download the application, visit https://drive.google.com/drive/folders/1SC0dd-whoUFcv-v6sNYSU3mDbrkrOCNS?usp=sharing > download the zip file > unzip > execute gtest2.exe.
+(OR) To download the application(windows only), visit https://drive.google.com/drive/folders/1SC0dd-whoUFcv-v6sNYSU3mDbrkrOCNS?usp=sharing > download the zip file > unzip > execute gtest2.exe.